xmtp/xmtp-node-js-tools/README.md

 ### 🧑🏻‍💻 CLI Starter

 This package provides a starter project for building an XMTP CLI.
 It includes a basic setup and examples to get started with building a command-line interface for XMTP.

-### 🤖 Bot Starter

-This package makes it easier to create a bot on the XMTP network.
-It provides a basic setup and examples to get started with bot creation.